 RightShip Qi is the only vetting platform that incorporates environmental sustainability into the vetting process.
-Charterers seeking to reduce their bunkers, minimise carbon dioxide emissions and support their company’s sustainability objectives can choose to incorporate energy efficiency (link) into the vetting selection process.
+Charterers seeking to reduce their bunker costs, minimise carbon dioxide emissions and support their company’s sustainability objectives can choose to incorporate energy efficiency (link) into the vetting selection process.

 Ship owners with access to RightShip Qi can track events such as casualties, incidents and rating changes to their fleet.Read More

-This enables them to proactively address any deficiencies or incidents by providing information to close it out.
+This enables them to proactively address any port state control deficiencies or incidents by providing information to close these out.
 Ship owners can also view the risk rating of their vessel and benchmark their company performance against both best practice and the RightShip global average.

 Terminal operators use RightShip Qi to encourage more environmentally sustainable vessels to enter their terminal, while providing a full audit trail to substantiate decision making.Read More